johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

 The semantics of this request are **identical** to the first test, where we returned a promise.
 Nest handles all this under the covers, automatically for us.
 Thus the timing and results are the same as in the first test.

-This might be a bit of a yawn on the surface, but under the covers it's remarkable that Nest is handling all of this mapping for us in a transparent fashion.
+This might be a bit of a yawn on the surface, but under the covers it's remarkable that Nest is handling all of this marshalling for us in a transparent fashion.
 And this leads us to our big finish...

 #### Test 4: Returning a **Custom** Observable from the Server